-AEMO notes that the absence of a compensation framework meant some participants were incentivised to minimise financial losses due to the application of the market suspension pricing schedule by withdrawing or reducing their availability for dispatch.
-As a result, AEMO was reliant on participant goodwill to manage system restoration and operation, or issuing directions so that participants who operated at a loss could recover their net costs through the directions compensation process.
+AEMO noted in its rule change request that, during the South Australian market suspension, the absence of a compensation framework meant some participants were incentivised to minimise financial losses due to the application of the MSPS by withdrawing or reducing their availability for dispatch.
+As a result, AEMO was reliant on participant goodwill to manage system restoration and operation, or issuing directions so that participants who operated at a loss could recover their costs through the directions compensation process.

 AEMO considers that directions should be a last resort.
 They involve a resource intensive process and are not consistent with the principle in the National Electricity Rules that AEMO decision-making should be minimised to allow market participants the greatest amount of commercial freedom to decide how they will operate in the market.